THE CHERWELL BELOW MAGDALEN BRIDGE

 Go round to the left and you will pass the Botanical Gardens on your left and then when the right hand branch rejoins, punts moored on your left waiting to be hired.

-Site of Milham Ford
+Site of Milham Bridge, & previously, Ford

 [Milham bridge was where the stream splits above the island, below Magdalen Bridge.]